soyart/notes/pages/Go language.md

 		- ## `schedinit()`
 			- `schedinit()` (in [`src/runtime/proc.go`](https://github.com/golang/go/blob/go1.25.3/src/runtime/proc.go)) is Go scheduler initialization function.
 			- > See more about scheduler, and the 3 resource types: *G*s, *M*s, and *P*s: https://go.dev/src/runtime/HACKING#scheduler-structures
-			- Before we go in and see how `schedinit()` works, let's first look at how OS memory gets managed with `mSpan`,`stackpool`, and `stackLarge`
+			- Before we go in and see how `schedinit` works, let's first look at how OS memory gets managed with `mSpan`,`stackpool`, and `stackLarge`
-				- The runtime requests some memory from the OS. logseq.order-list-type:: number
-					- The OS allocates a chunk of virtual memory addresses for the runtime logseq.order-list-type:: number
-				- For each contiguous chunk of OS memory, Go wraps it with a `mSpan` logseq.order-list-type:: number
-				- All available `mSpan`s are tracked in `stackpool` logseq.order-list-type:: number
 				- ```
 				  ┌────────────────────────────────────────────────────────┐
 				  │  1.
 OPERATING SYSTEM (OS) LAYER                        │